 White-Collar Crimes

-White-collar crimes, such as fraud, embezzlement, and cybercrime, have been reported in 2024.
+Open Data KC notes that white-collar crimes, such as fraud, embezzlement, and cybercrime, have been reported in 2024.
 These crimes often involve deceit and can lead to significant financial losses and trust issues within the community.
-The Kansas City Police Department provides resources to help citizens and businesses safeguard against such crimes, emphasizing the importance of increasing awareness and preventive practices, according to Open Data KC.
+The Kansas City Police Department provides resources to help citizens and businesses safeguard against such crimes, emphasizing the importance of increasing awareness and preventive practices.

 Drug-Related Offenses

 Drug-related offenses remain pervasive in Kansas City.
-These include possession, trafficking, and distribution of illegal substances.
+AreaVibes reports that these include possession, trafficking, and distribution of illegal substances.
 Data from Open Data KC highlights the ongoing drug activities affecting various neighborhoods, with efforts to curb these crimes involving both law enforcement strategies and community outreach programs.
-Addressing this aspect is critical to reducing associated violence and addiction problems according to AreaVibes.
+Addressing this aspect is critical to reducing associated violence and addiction problems.

 Crime Rate by Demographics